Vitale OFM, Louis

 Vitale, Kathy Kelly, Stephen Kelly, John Dear, Eve Tetaz, and others were also arrested at Creech Air Force Base on Wednesday April 9, 2009, while engaged in protesting UAV attacks in Pakistan.

-Vitale registered to join the Gaza Freedom March – a political campaign to end the blockade of the Gaza Strip – at the end of December.
+Vitale registered to join the Gaza Freedom March – a political campaign to end the blockade of the Gaza Strip.

 Read More